HydrofinLoewenherz/pongsense/README.md

 11. Try to get a high score before loosing all your lives (displayed on the top left, over the current score)
 12. Have fun :smile:

+:warning: Disclaimer: This app is only tested on android, as we don't own an iOS device.
+It is expected to be used on mobile.

 ## Features

 Every feature of the app has a person responsible for it.
 This person created most or all of it.